A Dolbeault-Dirac Spectral Triple for Quantum Projective Space: Preliminaries

 \subsection{CQH-Complex and CQH-Hermitian Spaces}

 We now introduce the definitions of the various compact quantum homogeneous spaces which form the framework for our investigation of Dolbeault--Dirac operators.
 These definitions detail a natural list of compatibility conditions between differential calculi, complex structures, and Hermitian structures on one hand and compact quantum group algebras on the other.
-(Note that this subsection assumes the conventions and definitions of \textsection \ref{app:CQGA}.)